Emulation

 It is necessary to select a suitable version of WordPerfect for Windows and a compatible version of CrossOver or Wine.

-It is possible to install WordPerfect 12 or X3 on Crossover 20.0.4 (the version current in March 2021).
+It is possible to install WordPerfect 12 or X3 on Crossover 25.1.0 (the version current in September 2025).
 It is also possible to install Paradox 9 for Windows on Crossover.

-So far as is known, it is not possible to install WordPerfect for Windows X4-X9 or 2020 on Crossover.
+So far as is known, it is not possible to install WordPerfect for Windows X4-X9 or 2020-2021 on Crossover.

-WordPerfect for Windows 12 or X3 on Crossover 20
+WordPerfect for Windows 12 or X3 on Crossover 25

 WPwin 12

-When WordPerfect is run for the first time, it will probably be necessary to re-enter the registration code.
+When WordPerfect is run for the first time, it will be necessary to re-enter the registration code.
 It is also essential to configure WordPerfect so as not to use the enhanced file open/save dialogues.

 WPwin X3

-Then, under Crossover, one should create a bottle and install into it the Crossover Core Fonts.
-Next, into that bottle one should install WPwin X3 using the "setup.exe" in the said working directory.
+Next, into that bottle one should install WPwin X3 using the "setup.exe" program in the said working directory.

-This section reflects the author's experience with WPwin X3 Home Edition and Crossover 20, running on Linux Mint 20.
+This section reflects the author's experience with WPwin X3 Home Edition and Crossover 25, running on Linux Mint 22.

 WordPerfect for DOS on DOSEMU or DOSBOX